ccb-hms/workbench-python-workshop/episodes/08-loading.md

 ## Use `index_col` to specify that a column's values should be used as row headings.

 *   Row headings are numbers (0 and 1 in this case).
-*   Really want to index by country.
+*   Really want to index by gene.
 *   Pass the name of the column to `read_csv` as its `index_col` parameter to do this.

 ```python